hejhdiss/UOPS-E2EE/README.md

 ## License

-This work, UOPS-E2EE (the conceptual framework and its documentation), is licensed under a **Creative Commons Attribution-ShareAlike 4.0 International License**.
+This work, UOPS-E2EE (the conceptual framework and its documentation), is licensed by **Muhammed Shafin P** under a **Creative Commons Attribution-ShareAlike 4.0 International License**.

 [https://creativecommons.org/licenses/by-sa/4.0/](https://creativecommons.org/licenses/by-sa/4.0/)